Below you can find information about the different classes available across GG&C and information on when they run.

 This class is available as a one off class to everyone from 12 weeks pregnant onwards.
 It will provide you with an opportunity to discuss pregnancy related changes to your body and how to manage them.
 It also aims to promote health, wellbeing and exercise in pregnancy.

-It takes place twice a month, on Fridays between 11-12 am at the Physiotherapy Department on the Ground Floor of the Maternity Unit at the Queen Elizabeth Campus.
+It takes place twice a month, on a Monday between 1-2 pm at the Physiotherapy Department on the Ground Floor of the Maternity Unit at the Queen Elizabeth Campus.

-If you would like to join the class, please contact our obstetrics department.
+If you would like to book, please complete the following form

 This class is available for women who are planning to have a caesarean section – Caesarean Section Preparation Class.
 This class is available at the Royal Alexandra Hospital every Friday afternoon at 2.00pm on Microsoft Teams.